-The overall design of this study, including the data selection, preparation and treatment, was presented in Paper I. In brief, samples from two populations are considered, "Pre-Emergence" targets (PE) that track a $32^{\circ} \times 32^{\circ}$ patch of the Sun prior to the emergence of a NOAA-numbered active region, and "Non-Emergence" targets (NE) selected for lack of emergence and lack of strong fields in the central portions of the tracked patch.
-The PE sample size comprises 107 targets obtained between 2001-2007, matched to 107 NE targets drawn from an initially larger sample, and selected further to match the PE distributions in time and observing location on the disk.
-The emergence time was determined using MDI 96-minute cadence observations of the line of sight magnetic field, no selection was made for minimum-size of the numbered NOAA regions that result and limits were placed to avoid extreme observing angles.
+The overall design of this study, including the data selection, preparation, and treatment, was presented in Paper I. In brief, samples from two populations are considered: "pre-emergence" targets (PE) that track a $32^{\circ} \times 32^{\circ}$ patch of the Sun prior to the emergence of a NOAA-numbered AR and "non-emergence" targets (NE) selected for lack of emergence and lack of strong fields in the central portions of the tracked patch.
+The PE sample size comprises 107 targets obtained between 2001 and 2007, matched to 107 NE targets drawn from an initially larger sample and selected further to match the PE distributions in time and observing location on the disk.
+The emergence time was determined using the Michelson Doppler Imager (MDI; Scherrer et al. 1995) 96 min cadence observations of the lineof-sight magnetic field.
+No selection was made for minimum size of the numbered NOAA regions that result, and limits were placed to avoid extreme observing angles.

-Data for the helioseismology originate from the Global Oscillations Network Group project (GONG; Harvey et al. 1998; Hill et al. 2003); a full GONG day (1664 min) of data prior to the emergence time was tracked, and divided into five time intervals, each 6.4 hr long but starting every 5.3 hr, with just over an hour overlap between them.
-Table 1 shows how many NE/PE had acceptable duty cycle (> 80%) for each time interval; once duty cycle is accounted for, the sample sizes are not equal.
+Data for the helioseismology originate from the Global Oscillations Network Group (GONG) project (GONG; Harvey et al. 1998; Hill et al. 2003); a full GONG day (1664 min) of data prior to the emergence time was tracked and divided into five time intervals, each 6.4 hr long but starting every 5.3 hr with just over an hour overlap between them.
+Table 1 shows how many NE/PE had an acceptable duty cycle (>80%) for each time interval; once duty cycle is accounted for, the sample sizes are no longer equal.